dagbjorn/microcoffeeoncloud/README.md

 #### Configure kubectl

 Configure kubectl to connect to the cluster just created.
-By default, the command updates the default kubectl `config` file located in `%HOMEDRIVE%%HOMEPATH%\.kube` (Windows).
+By default, the command updates the default kubectl config file located in `%USERPROFILE%\.kube\config` (Windows).
 Unfortunately, the standard `KUBECONFIG` environment variable is not respected by Microsoft AKS.
 So in order to use a custom file, specify `--file %KUBECONFIG%` on the command line.

     az aks get-credentials --resource-group microcoffeeoncloud --name microcoffeeoncloud --overwrite-existing --file %KUBECONFIG%